Specialist Music Technology

 - Application for Admission

-- Documentation provided at interview: most recent school report, most recent SIM or private instrumental teacher report, other relevant supporting evidence (e.g. music exam results, prizes, recordings)
+- Documentation provided at interview: most recent school report, most recent IMSS or private instrumental teacher report, other relevant supporting evidence (e.g. music exam results, prizes, recordings)

 - Completed application form - demonstrates the ability to meet the selection criteria.